How to Grow Flowering Dogwood Trees & Shrubs

 Pruning:

-Dogwood trees have a naturally attractive rounded shape, so they require little pruning unless needed for aesthetic reasons or to improve their vigor.
-The best time to prune is in the late fall or winter while the tree is dormant.
+Dogwood trees and shrubs have a naturally attractive shape, so they require little pruning unless needed for aesthetic reasons or to improve their vigor.
+The best time to prune is in the late winter (when the tree is dormant) to early spring, before new foliage emerges.

 Watering:

 Water your dogwood on a regular basis until it is established.
-Then provide additional water during hot dry spells and mulch to help retain moisture.
+Then, provide additional water during hot dry spells and mulch to help retain moisture.
 Keep the mulch pulled back a few inches from the tree trunk.
+Most dogwood trees prefer moist soils, with many shrub types tolerating boggy conditions, so they aren't necessarily drought tolerant.

 Fertilizing: